Masiga101/alx-pre_course/README.md

 My first Read me file as an [ALX](https://www.alxafrica.com/) student.
-Nothing to fanc y, but will soon be.
+Nothing to fancy, but will soon be.